box1273002/Entrepreneurship/Business_Plan.md

 Our research has shown that the market for productivity and time management apps is expanding, driven by increased smartphone usage and work-from-home trends.
 Demand for time tracking in both personal and professional contexts indicates potential for subscription-based monetization models [[2]](#ref-2).

 From analyzing the literature on the subject, we confirmed that most of the target audience would use the system as an intervention rather than as a guide.
 Based on this, we tailored our app to take into account the relationships of the user with their family and friends.
-By involving families in the intervention (in a Family Media Plan [[3]](#ref-3)), the project aimed to create tailored strategies for managing screen time, which can be supported by caregivers modeling healthy behaviors.
+By involving families in the intervention in a Family Media Plan, the project aimed to create tailored strategies for managing screen time, which can be supported by caregivers modeling healthy behaviors.
 This approach is essential for fostering long-term changes in media habits among adolescents.
-Intervening technologies are most effective when paired with support and enforcement of a third-party.
+Intervening technologies are most effective when paired with support and enforcement of a third-party [[3]](#ref-3).

-The benefits of the intervention were not just short-term; participants in [[4]](#ref-4) maintained lower levels of smartphone use and improved well-being for at least six weeks after the intervention ended.
+The benefits of the intervention were not just short-term; participants in a study by Olsen et al. (2021) [[4]](#ref-4) maintained lower levels of smartphone use and improved well-being for at least six weeks after the intervention ended.
 Ensuring that the user makes it through the initial few days is the hardest part in the “rehabilitation” timeline, hence it is a part we need to focus on the most in terms of encouraging and motivating the user.

 **Market size and demand:**